tal/shitbot/README.md

 dictates how to respond to the message.

 ### Matcher

 Responders have a matcher, that filters what messages it'll respond to.
 They are a builder pattern that you can add more filters.

 - `all` - matches all messages, must be the seed for all matchers
 - `startsWith('string')` - only matches messages that start with the supplied string, provides everything after the prefix to the handler as an argument
-- `contains('string')` - matches any message that has the supplied string anywhre in it
+- `contains('string')` - matches any message that has the supplied string anywhere in it
 - `matches(/^prefix: (.+)/i)` - matches to a regex, any capture groups are then passed along to the handler
 - `messageIs('string')` - only matches if the whole message is only the supplied string (not counting mentions at beginning of string)
 - `directedAtBot` - only match if the user `@mentions` the bot or if they IM the bot